Dyscalculia: Persistence in adults

 There are very few studies of adults with dyscalculia who have had a history of it growing up, but such studies have shown that it can persist into adulthood.
 It can affect major parts of an adult's life.
-Most adults with dyscalculia have a hard time processing math at a 4th grade level.
-For 1st-4th grade level, many adults will know what to do for the math problem, but they will often get them wrong because of "careless errors", although they are not careless when it comes to the problem.
+Most adults with dyscalculia have a hard time processing math at a 4th-grade level.
+For 1st–4th grade level, many adults will know what to do for the math problem, but they will often get them wrong because of "careless errors", although they are not careless when it comes to the problem.
 The adults cannot process their errors on the math problems or may not even recognize that they have made these errors.
 Visual-spatial input, auditory input, and touch input will be affected due to these processing errors.
-Dyscalculics may have a difficult time adding numbers in a column format because their mind can mix up the numbers, and it is possible that they may get the same (wrong) answer twice due to their mind processing the problem incorrectly.
+Dyscalculics may experience difficulties when adding numbers in a column format.
+Their mind can mix up the numbers, and it is possible that they may get the same (wrong) answer twice due to their mind processing the problem incorrectly.
 Dyscalculics can have problems determining differences in different coins and their size or giving the correct amount of change and if numbers are grouped together, it is possible that they cannot determine which has less or more.
-If a dyscalculic is asked to choose the greater of two numbers, with the lesser number in a larger font than the greater number, they may take the question literally and pick the number with the bigger font.
-Adults with dyscalculia have a tough time with directions while driving and with controlling their finances, which causes difficulties on a day-to-day basis.
+Dyscalculics are slower and make more mistakes when asked to choose the greater of two numbers, especially when those numbers are close together.
+Adults with dyscalculia may struggle with directions while driving and with controlling their finances, leading to difficulties on a day-to-day basis.

 College students or other adult learners

 College students particularly may have a difficult time due to the fast pace and change in difficulty of the work they are given.
 As a result of this, students may develop much anxiety and frustration.
 After dealing with their anxiety for a long time, students can become averse to math and try to avoid it as much as possible, which may result in lower grades in math courses.
-(That said, students with dyscalculia can also do exceptionally well in writing, reading, and speaking.)
+Students with dyscalculia, however, can also do exceptionally well in writing, reading, and speaking.

 Causes

 Both domain-general and domain-specific causes have been put forth.
 With respect to pure developmental dyscalculia, domain-general causes are unlikely as they should not impair one's ability in the numerical domain without also affecting other domains such as reading.
+However, in favor of domain-general theories, some studies suggested that some other congitive functions as spatial skills, face perception and general working memory could be a predictor of dyscalculia and comorbid dyslexia/dyscalculia.

 Two competing domain-specific hypotheses about the causes of developmental dyscalculia have been proposed – the magnitude representation (or number module deficit hypothesis) and the access deficit hypothesis.